Strikes by Hollywood actors and writers are already impacting Sonoma County - ExBulletin

 It’s important that we keep pace because everything is going to keep changing, and people are benefiting from that, he said.
 There will be the next Netflix, etc. AI is definitely an issue, and of course, standard of living too.
 It’s crazy how quickly creative content is consumed, and yet only a few want to be the ones benefiting from it.
 It is absolutely unfair.

-Santa Rosas Mike Schaeffer, whose credits include small roles in films like Silence of the Lambs and 2021s Nash Bridges, is strongly in favor of the strike.
+Santa Rosa actor Mike Schaeffer, whose credits include small roles in films like Silence of the Lambs and 2021s Nash Bridges, is strongly in favor of the strike.

+We made the right call, said Schaeffer, best known locally for his work on the regional scene and a number of independent films shot in Sonoma County.
+In 2019 he appeared in Petaluma director Austin Smigalskis Donovan Reid and will next be seen in the locally shot horror comedy Wolf Story, written and directed by Petalumas Daedalus Howell.

+Schaeffer said the actors union is fighting for its future and the future of the industry as a whole.
+Few actors earn a living wage, he said.
+Background actors in television shows do not receive more than $200 for 16 hours of workhe said, citing recent reports in Rolling Stone magazine.

 |